 Children With Hyperhidrosis

-Hyperhidrosis can affect children, although it is more common in adults.
+Although hyperhidrosis usually begins at the end of childhood, it can affect younger children.
 Estimates show that about 1.6% of adolescents struggle with excessive sweating and that .6% of prepubertal children are affected by hyperhidrosis.
 Unfortunately, children with hyperhidrosis frequently develop psychological and social distress if they are left untreated.
 If hyperhidrosis is caught early and treated, then many of the negative effects of the condition can be avoided.
 This is why early detection and management is so critical for children living with hyperhidrosis.
 While some treatments options are not available to children, many are.
 These options include the use of antiperspirants, some oral medications, iontophoresis, botox injections, and certain lifestyle modifications.

 Currently, there is no cure for hyperhidrosis.
 However, there are many effective options that people can use to manage their sweat.
 The treatment a patient receives depends on where their sweating is the worst.
 Here are the treatment options available for each body region affected by PFH:

 Each treatment has its own risks and benefits.
 Antiperspirant use, for example, has very little risk compared to one of the more invasive procedures, like endoscopic thoracic sympathectomy.
 Surgery to correct excessive sweating can lead to the development of serious complications, like compensatory sweating, that might deter some patients from choosing it.
 This is why it is critical for patients to discuss their options with a doctor so that they can make the most informed decision about their medical treatment for their own individual circumstances.
+The solution that will work for you is highly individual and it will depend on your medical situation, personal preferences, and your doctor’s advice.
 With the right treatment most people see a significant improvement in the quality of life so it is worth it to try and figure out what works for you.

 The treatments discussed above are established therapies that have been around for a significant amount of time, but there are new treatments being developed every year.
 For example, in late 2018, a new product called Qbrexza came out.
 It is a wipe that uses topical Glycopyrronium Tosylate to prevent and lessen axillary sweating.
 There are also different types of laser therapies being developed that may be able to stop sweat glands from producing excessive amounts of sweat.
 As time goes on treatments will become more accessible for everyone, and hopefully, hyperhidrosis will have a less profound impact on those who have to deal with it.